manish28rathore/manish28rathore/README.md

 # 💫 About Me:
-I'm Manish Rathore, a passionate developer based in New Delhi, India.
-I love building innovative solutions and exploring new technologies in the world of software development.<br>I'm current learning Rust and DSA.<br>I rarely make projects for now, I am focusing on learning.
-I have a keen interest in Web3 and cybersecurity.
+Manish Rathore Based in New Delhi, India, I am an enthusiastic software developer with a deep interest in crafting innovative solutions and exploring emerging technologies.
+Currently, I am dedicated to strengthening my foundation in Rust and Data Structures & Algorithms (DSA), with a focus on building long-term expertise before venturing into project development.
+My areas of interest include Web3 technologies and cybersecurity, where I continually seek opportunities to broaden my understanding and contribute meaningfully in the future.

 ## 🌐 Socials: